nre-learning/nrelabs-curriculum/lessons/jinja-configuration-templates/stage4/guide.md

 Good Job!
 You are now ready to render your own network configuration templates!

-You may want to check out the lesson on using <a href="/labs/?lessonId=24&lessonStage=1" target="_blank">PyEZ for Junos Automation</a>.
+You may want to check out the lesson on using "PyEZ for Junos Automation".
 Instead of just printing these configs, you can pass them into the PyEZ Python library to push them automatically to your network devices!